February 2022 Concert Featured Three Winners as Soloists!

-Winners, as soloists, will perform the same music with which they competed.
-Previous winners may re-apply after an intervening year.
+Previous winners of this competition may re-apply after an intervening year.
 However, anyone who has performed two times as a soloist with the Symphony cannot be considered as a contestant.

 If you have any questions you may contact Competition Committee Chair Anne Badders (email@example.com or 925.606.5797).